RaphaelIT7/gmod-holylib/README.md

 \- Find out why ConVars are so broken.
 (Serverside `path` command breaks :<)
 \- Look into filesystem handle optimization
 \- Try to fix that one complex NW2 bug.
 NOTE: It seems to be related to baseline updates (Entity Creation/Deletion)
+\- Also fix `physenv` module.
+\- \- Add a hook for physics simulation & possibly stopping it.
+\- extent `vprof` module to add a vprof lua object.
+Should allow one to use vprof in lua.
+\- Look into StaticPropMgr stuff.
+May be interresting.
+\- Add a bind to `CAI_NetworkManager::BuildNetworkGraph` or `StartRebuild`
+\- Possibly allow on to force workshop download on next level change.

 # The Navigator
 [Modules](https://github.com/RaphaelIT7/gmod-holylib#modules)